 When it comes to traveling arranging visas and finding out if you need a visa can be quite a hassle, it sure is to us traveling as a couple with two different nationalities.
 However, it doesn’t have to be, at least not for Indonesia.
 The Indonesian government has tried to make the visa process a lot easier and currently even provides visa exempt entry for 30 days for a 169 nationalities.
 But if you want to stay longer than 30 days then things might get a bit more complicated.
 So, to make it a bit easier for you we have tried to create the ultimate Bali visa guide in which we will try to help you decide which visa will work best for you!

 After we have discussed some of the basic information on Indonesian visa options we will discuss one visa option in detail: The Visa on Arrival.
 The Visa on Arrival, contrary to the 30 day visa exempt option, can actually be extended and allows visitors off roughly 60 countries to stay for a period of up to 60 days.
 As the process of obtaining and extending the Visa on Arrival can be a bit confusing we will discuss this, and some frequently asked questions on the Visa on Arrival below.
-So without further ado, keep on reading to find out everything you need to know about visas for Indonesia, or if you have already obtained the Visa on Arrival use the table of content below to skip straight ahead to the FAQs and the Visa on Arrival extension process!
+So without further ado, keep on reading to find out everything you need to know about visas for Indonesia, or if you have already obtained the Visa on Arrival skip straight ahead to the FAQs and the Visa on Arrival extension process!

 Before you book your flight to Bali